Signs and Symptoms of Spice Use

-Spice, also known as K2, is a synthetic drug that has been sold as a legal replacement for cannabis.
-It is often packaged as "incense" and sold in convenience stores or head shops.
+Spice, also known as K2, has been sold as a legal replacement for cannabis.
+It is often packaged as “incense” and sold in convenience stores or head shops.
 Until July 2012, it was not illegal in the US and so law enforcement agencies could not seize the goods and arrest the sellers.
-Thinking they could get away with abuse of a substance that wasn't illegal and wouldn't know up on tests proved to be irresistible for thousands of people, particularly youth, but many ran into problems with some of the more serious symptoms of Spice use.
+Thinking they could get away with abuse of a substance that wasn’t illegal and wouldn’t show up on tests proved to be irresistible for thousands of people, particularly youth, but many ran into problems with some of the more serious symptoms of Spice use.

 There are a variety of chemicals that are sprayed onto plant material and sold as Spice or K2.
 The product is then smoked like marijuana.
 These chemicals don’t even have names.
 They are just designated as HU-210, JWH-018 or JWH-073, among others.
 The initials JWH refer to the chemist who developed this particular set of chemicals.

 Left behind after Spice use, you might find small pipes coated with the residue of burning plant materials or small foil packages.
 The product could be called Pep Spice, Spice Silver or Gold, Spice Diamond, Skunk, Yucatan Fire, Black Mamba and many other names.

 What Does Spice Abuse Look Like?